A Deep Dive into Buying a Holiday Let for Landlords and Investors

 - Furnish, decorate and equip your holiday let to a high standard.
 Use good quality furnishings that will resist wear and tear and which will last.

 - If you can, offer the amenities that holiday renters are coming to expect nowadays.
-For example, a dishwasher, a power shower, king-size beds, superfast broadband, a premium TV and even a hot tub.
+For example, a dishwasher, a power shower, king-size beds, superfast broadband, think creatively.

-- To be really successful a holiday let should offer a similar or ideally better standard of accommodation than guests are likely to have at home.
+- To be really successful a holiday let should offer a similar or ideally better standard of accommodation than guests are likely to have at home or a hotel.
+Make it something unique and consider what would make you book if you were a guest looking for a special UK holiday.